Urdu alphabet: Digraphs

+A separate do-chashmi-he letter, ھ, exists to denote a /ʰ/ or a /ʱ/.
+This letter is mainly used as part of the multitude of digraphs, detailed in above.

-Differences from Persian alphabet
+Differences from the Persian alphabet

 Urdu has more letters added to the Perso-Arabic base to represent sounds not present in Persian, which already has additional letters added to the Arabic base itself to represent sounds not present in Arabic.
 The letters added are shown in the table below: